Denton Child Support Attorneys

 If you live in North Texas and are experiencing domestic tension as a result of or about to face a Child Support Case, you and your child need an aggressive, compassionate, and experienced law team on your side.

-At Paine & Nolter, P.C., our attorneys have more than 40 years of combined experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including Child Support.
-To learn more or discuss your Child Support case with a lawyer on our team, call us today at 940-382-4200 or fill out our online form below.
+At The Nolter Law Firm, we have many years of experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including Child Support.
+To learn more or discuss your Child Support case with a lawyer on our team, call us today at 940-800-8025 or fill out our online form below.

 Child Support in Texas

-Having represented many Texans in support cases, Paine & Nolter, P.C. understands it truly is one of the most difficult parts of divorce proceedings.
+Having represented many Texans in support cases, The Nolter Law Firm understands it truly is one of the most difficult parts of divorce proceedings.
 We do everything we can to offer the utmost sensitivity and discretion to help you ensure the continued health and well-being of your child because we know that is what matters most during a divorce.

 In most divorce proceedings, at least some amount of child support will be required by the court.
 Support payments are always paid from the non-custodial parent to the custodial one as they are the one who incurs the vast majority of the costs of ensuring the child’s well-being.
 However, if things are amicable enough, there is a chance you can come to an agreement without needing the court to decide for you.
 Typically, enlisting the help of an attorney is advised when an agreement on a support plan is not reached or when a previously agreed upon support plan is not being followed, which is considered an issue of non-compliance.
 In such cases, our team of experienced Child and Spousal support attorneys can help make the proper filings to enlist the courts help in securing the agreed upon support.